Aracki/countgo/README.md

 ## Run app:

 1. Run mongodb: `mongod --dbpath data/db/`
-2. Run application: `go run cmd/aracki/main.go >> logfile&` from root of project
+2. Run application: `go run cmd/aracki/main.go >> logfile&` from the root of the project.

 Use flag `-m=false` to run without mongodb.
+Ampersand will start the process in the background.